dryhten/uni/README.md

 # uni
 Random university assignments/project.
-This code is just for sharing.
+This code is just for sharing purposes.